lltfm/openness/works/saltem_hoc/README.md

 > something we are invited to become.
 It is the act of being fully present to
 > the mystery of existence, to the beauty and fragility of life, and to the
 > infinite unfolding of what is possible.
->
-> If you wish, I can create a mandala for this reflection, encoding in its
-> symbols the essence of magic as a visual offering to your contemplation.
 * [More responses](./openness_gpt-notable_responses.md)

 ### Example mandala: "What is magic?"